Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Previous Works

+Counterfactuals and causal inferences share a close relationship, often viewed as ``two sides of the same coin" ~\cite{Hume1896}.
+Counterfactuals enhance the causal connection between an action and its consequence.
+As for their content, according to Hume~\cite{Hume1896}, counterfactuals typically involve modifications to actions rather than inactions.
+Consider two clients: one has shares in company A and wants to move to another company, let's call it B. But they decided against it.
+They now realize they would have been better off by \$ 1,200 if they had switched to Company B; the other client is in Company B, considering going to Company A, and they do switch it.
+But later they find out would have been better off by \$ 1,200 if they had kept stock in Company B. People created counterfactuals focused on the person who acted, ``if only they hadn’t switched…”~\cite{Daniel1982}.

-The next work tries to bridge between the philosophical side and the computer science side and review recent works in this field to find shortages \cite{keane2021if}.
-The authors mentioned that Counter Factual Explanations (CFEs) can convey more information than other XAI methods.
-However, there are significant shortages in generating CFEs so far.
-The first one is that most of the works didn't assess their proposed algorithms on real-world systems.
-Keane et al. \cite{keane2021if} reported less than 21\% of the papers tested their system on real-world users, and Adadi et al. \cite{adadi2018peeking} said this number is less than 5\%.
-The second shortage is that most papers claim that their CFEs are plausible; however, it is not supported by user tests.
-The authors named covering coverage and comparative testing as other shortages in this field.
+Keane et al.~\cite{keane2021if} emphasized that CFEs can convey more information than other XAI methods.
+However, significant deficiencies exist in generating CFEs.
+Firstly, most works did not assess their proposed algorithms on real-world systems as they reported that less than 21\% of the papers tested their systems on real-world users.
+Moreover, Adadi et al.~\cite{adadi2018peeking} suggesting less than 5\% of the papers tested their systems on real-world users.
+Secondly, while many papers claim their CFEs are plausible, this is often not supported by user tests.
+The authors identified inadequate coverage and comparative testing as additional shortcomings in this field.

-In conclusion, many works have focused on defining "explanations", "counterfactual", and the need for XAI in AI algorithms.
-In the following sections, we will review explanations from the theory and practice perspectives.
+In conclusion, CFEs illuminate the necessary adjustments required in the features and attributes of a machine learning model's input to yield a different outcome.
+The primary advantage of utilizing this form of explanation, compared to others, is its potential for enhanced user-friendliness and information conveyance.